 IRAs: Merrill Edge has better IRA resources.

-Stock/ETF Trading: Merrill Edge has much better ETF research tools, but Webull has better trading tools and pricing.
+Stock/ETF Trading: Merrill Edge has better ETF research, but Webull has better tools and pricing.

 Small Accounts: Webull.

-Long-Term Investors and Retirement Savers: Merrill has financial advisors, mutual funds, and more retirement accounts.
+Long-Term Investors and Retirement Savers: Merrill has advisors, mutual funds, and more retirement accounts.
 Easy pick.

-Both of these brokerage houses have strengths and weaknesses.
-With this review, you should be able to pick the one that delivers the most output for your investment needs.
+Both brokerage firms have their strengths and weaknesses.
+Use this review to decide which gives you the best fit for your investment needs.

 Continue Reading